Valantinas/bpdts-test/Readme.md

 This Springboot application calls RESTful API (https://bpdts-test-app-v3.herokuapp.com/), and returns people who are listed as either living in London, or whose current coordinates are within 60 miles of London.

-Lucene Spatial library by Apache is used to calculate distance from central London location.
+Lucene Spatial library by Apache is used to calculate distance from central London location.\
 Feignclient (https://cloud.spring.io/spring-cloud-openfeign/reference/html/) library is used to build web service client

-Integration test uses wiremock (http://wiremock.org/) to simulate responses from the actual API and restassured https://rest-assured.io/ is used for validating our API response.
+Integration test uses wiremock (http://wiremock.org/) to simulate responses from the actual API and restassured https://rest-assured.io/ is used for validating response from our new API endpoint.

+Note: Wiremock runs on a port 8081 assuming it is available

 ### Instructions